jackindisguise/final-fantasy-vii-catalog/scene/split/japanese/README.md

-Each text file in this folder corresponds to a sheet in the `processed.xlsx` spreadsheet, and contains only the Japanese text.
+Each text file in this folder corresponds to a sheet in the `processed.xlsx` spreadsheet.

+Processed scenes are ready to be imported directly into Anki.

+These files contain only the Japanese text.